 Seeds are remarkable things.
 Are they alive, or are they dead?
 Seeds from 2000 years ago have been successfully germinated and grown into full plants.
 Seed dormancy really is an incredible process.
 So how long can tomato seeds be stored?

 To put it simply, tomato seeds can easily last 3-5 years when stored properly.
-Though germination can take longer as seeds age, dried tomato seeds will remain viable for many years.
+Though germination can take longer as seeds age, dried tomato seeds will remain viable for many years to come.

 To elongate the viability, you can store fully-dried seeds in the refrigerator to encourage dormancy early.
 I store all types of seeds in the refrigerator, especially those that I don’t plan on growing soon.